 While the use of medicinal Marijuana has been up for debate as a treatment method for PTSD among veterans for quite some time, Hash is a concentration of the mind-altering effects that are typically found in Marijuana.
 This has shown positive effects in the fight against PTSD symptoms, but that changes once those veterans are stateside.
 They are not able get a prescription for medical Marijuana, and the symptoms they were treating may come back.
 This means, along with the stress of coming back home, they may find symptoms of prolonged stress popping up.
 This can push them further toward drug abuse and self-medication.

 Treatment for Veterans and Drug Addiction

 To civilians, the return home for veterans seems like a joyous time.
 When many veterans begin to run into issues, it becomes hard for civilians to sympathize.
 There is a lot more stress in reintegrating than most realize.
 With what many Veterans have seen, endured, and taken over seas, it isn’t a switch they can just flip.
 Sometimes, turning to self-medication seems like the easiest, least-burdening way to get better.

 If you are, or someone you love is, a Veteran that is having trouble fitting into a life outside of the military due to drug addiction, finding help as quickly as possible can be invaluable.
-If you don’t know where to start, try reaching out to a dedicated treatment specialist.
+If you don’t know where to start, try reaching out to a dedicated treatment provider.
 They are here to answer your questions and help you plan out your next steps toward recovery.

 What are you struggling with?